 Real Life Success Story

-To get an idea of how you can get collections like the ones from Midland Credit Management permanently removed from your credit report, check out this story from one of our readers.
+To get an idea of how you can get collections like the ones from Midland Credit Management permanently removed from your credit history, check out this story from one of our readers.
 Below is a scanned image of the actual letter he received from TransUnion after working with Lexington Law.

 It started off when our reader hit some rough economic times in his life.
 He became unemployed after his employer tanked, and you guessed it — he couldn’t keep up with his bills without the steady income.

 He started charging basic living expenses, and when he wasn’t able to make any payments, his credit cards were sent to collections.

 Life then became an endless stream of phone calls from debt collectors.
 Not knowing what else to do, he decided to file for bankruptcy.

 This helped with the debt collectors calling non-stop, but his credit score was completely shot.
 Not only that, he had the bankruptcy and all of his collections and late payments stuck on his report for the foreseeable future.